The Strong Gravitational Lens Finding Challenge: Lens finding methods

 where $N$ is the number of training instances, $y \in \{0,1\}$ is the true class of the image and $\hat{y} \in [0,1]$ is the class probability predicted by the model.
 This optimization is usually performed by a Stochastic Gradient Descent (SGD) algorithm or its variants (e.g. ADAM \citep{Kingma_2014}, Adagrad \citep{duchi12adaptive}, RMSprop \citep{Tieleman12RMSProp}, or accelerated gradients \citep{nesterov83method}).
 SGD updates the model iteratively by taking small gradient steps over randomly selected subsamples of the training set (so called \textit{mini-batches}).
 All the CNN-based methods presented in this work rely on the ADAM optimisation algorithm, which also uses past gradients from previous iterations to adaptively estimate lower-order moments.
 Empirically it has been found that in many problems ADAM converges faster than SGD \citep{Ruder16overview}.

 Neural networks often suffer from overfitting to the training set.
 A common way to mitigate this is to use a regularisation scheme.
-For example, the Dropout regularisation technique \citep{2012arXiv1207.0580H,JMLR:v15:srivastava14a}, were a certain percentage of the neurones and their connections are randomly drop from the neural network.
-This regularisation techniques reduces overfitting by preventing complex co-adaptations of neurones on training data.
+For example, the Dropout regularisation technique \citep{2012arXiv1207.0580H,JMLR:v15:srivastava14a}, were a certain percentage of the neurons and their connections are randomly dropped from the neural network.
+This regularisation techniques reduces overfitting by preventing complex co-adaptations of neurons on training data.

 Training multi-layer neural networks with gradient descent based approaches can be very challenging.
-One of the main reasons behind this is the effect of \textit{vanishing gradients}: it has been empirically observed that in many multi-layer neural networks the gradients in higher-level layers often become too small to be effective in gradient descent based optimisation.
-Another difficulty is that the distribution of each layers inputs changes during training as the parameters of the previous layers change.
+One of the main reasons behind this is the effect of \textit{vanishing gradients}: it has been empirically observed that in many multi-layer neural networks the gradients in higher-level (further from the image) layers often become too small to be effective in gradient descent based optimisation.
+Another difficulty is that the distribution of each layer's inputs changes during training as the parameters of the previous layers change.
 These issues make it difficult to find the best learning rates.

 Batch normalisation layers \citep{batch_norm} are one way of addressing these challenges.
-Let the activities of a given neurone in a mini-batch be denoted by $x_1,\ldots,x_m$.
-The batch normalisation layers i) calculate the empirical mean ($\mu = \frac{1}{m}\sum_{i=1}^m x_i $) and variance ($\sigma^2 = \frac{1}{m}\sum_{i=1}^m (x_i-\mu)^2 $) of the neural activities using the mini-batch data, ii) standardise the neurone activities to make them zero mean with variance one, that is $\hat x_i = (x_i-\mu)/\sigma$, iii) linearly transform these activities with adjustable parameters $\beta, \gamma \in \mathbb{R}$: $y_i=\gamma\hat x_i +\beta$.
-Here $y_i$ denotes the output after applying the batch normalisation layer on the neurone with activities $x_i$.
+Let the activities of a given neuron in a mini-batch be denoted by $x_1,\ldots,x_m$.
+The batch normalisation layers i) calculate the empirical mean ($\mu = \frac{1}{m}\sum_{i=1}^m x_i $) and variance ($\sigma^2 = \frac{1}{m}\sum_{i=1}^m (x_i-\mu)^2 $) of the neural activities using the mini-batch data, ii) standardise the neuron activities to make them zero mean with unit variance, that is $\hat x_i = (x_i-\mu)/\sigma$, iii) linearly transform these activities with adjustable parameters $\beta, \gamma \in \mathbb{R}$: $y_i=\gamma\hat x_i +\beta$.
+Here $y_i$ denotes the output after applying the batch normalisation layer on the neuron with activities $x_i$.
 It has been empirically demonstrated that batch normalisation can often accelerate the training procedure and help mitigate the above described challenges.

 There are many variations on these techniques and concepts some of which are represented in the following descriptions of particular methods.